curv3d/curv/ideas/colour/Colour.md

 A plausible alternative is an optional separate 'opacity' function, if that didn't lead to code bloat.

+I want to import images containing an alpha channel, then access and interpret the alpha channel.
+What type do we assign to the pixel values of such an image?
+No answers yet.

 This is deferred until the material model is designed.
 Maybe there is a 'material' function that returns a Material value that contains an 'opacity' field along with other material properties.